AuraSecure/iscream-react/README.md

-# I Scream Ice Cream - Website
+# I Scream Ice Cream - Official Website

 This is the Next.js frontend for the I Scream Ice Cream website.
 It uses a Git-based CMS approach, pulling content from a separate GitHub repository.